hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_packet_core_control_plane.html.markdown

 * `id` - The ID of the Mobile Network Packet Core Control Plane.

-* `identity` - An `identity` block as defined below.

----

-An `identity` block exports the following:

-* `principal_id` - The Principal ID associated with this Managed Service Identity.

-* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: